 Navigating life after stroke is daunting, to say the least.
 In addition to changing your body and mind, a stroke can alter the way you engage in work, leisure, and social activities.
 Because the effects of stroke are varied and far-reaching, it can be hard to find advice tailored to your unique situation.

 It helps to have a good medical team in your corner for targeted suggestions.
 Nevertheless, there are some pearls of wisdom that broadly benefit stroke survivors.

 Here are some of the best things to know as a stroke survivor:

 - It's up to you to prevent your next stroke

 - Use your affected side or lose its potential to improve

-- Check in with your occupational or physical therapist yearly
+- Check in with your physical or occupational therapist yearly

 - Consider adaptive solutions for work and hobbies

-- Market your ideas to benefit the stroke survivor community
+- Market your ideas to benefit the survivor community

 Having a first stroke increases your risk of having another.
 About 25 percent of people who have had one stroke will have a second, despite the fact that most strokes are preventable through lifestyle and behavior changes.